 A key risk of any business is its relationship with its people.
 The recent media coverage shows the serious consequences of breaking the Fair Work Act 2009 (Cth).
 But even beyond pay and entitlements, owners should consider how important information such as customer or product information are protected.
 Similarly, the employment contract should prevent employees from taking customers with them when they leave the business.

 Often the most valuable asset of a business is its brand.
 However, many businesses have not registered that brand via a trademark.
 Registering a business name with ASIC does not stop your competitors from using the same or a similar name.
 A registered trademark does.

-Taurus Legal Management are specialists in business risk assessments.
+Taurus Legal Management are specialists in business risk assessments and can help you with your business health check up.
 Please do not hesitate to contact any member of the Taurus Legal Management team on (03) 9481 2000 or firstname.lastname@example.org.